Grid from Points

 Grid is a geographic representation of the world as an array of cells arranged in rows and columns.
 Each grid cell is referenced by its geographic X, Y location.
 Raster cell is a discretely uniform unit (square or rectangle) that represents a portion of the earth such as a square meter or square mile.
 Each pixel has a value that corresponds to the feature or characteristic at that site such as a soil type, census tract, or vegetation class.

 With the “Grid from Points” tool you can create grids from point data interpolating input points by the specified field values.
-In this tool interpolation is performed by creating analytical splines using various methods.

 Specifying output grid parameters